obfusk/apksigcopier/README.md

 ### Environment Variables

-The following environment variables can be set to `1`, `yes`, or `true` to overide the default behaviour:
+The following environment variables can be set to `1`, `yes`, or `true` to override the default behaviour:

 * set `APKSIGCOPIER_EXCLUDE_ALL_META=1` to exclude all metadata files
 * set `APKSIGCOPIER_COPY_EXTRA_BYTES=1` to copy extra bytes after data (e.g. a v2 sig)